eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/README.md

 Adding a new document to the DocumentManager is a two-step process.
 First, a new document must be created using the createDocument method.
 The method returns an UnsignedDocument object that contains the keys that will be used for signing the proof of possession for the issuer.
-Creating a new document requires the document format and the create key settings.
-The create key settings can be used to specify the way the keys are created.
+Creating a new document requires the document format and a CreateDocumentSettings object.
+The latter is needed to specify the secure area identifier and the create key settings that will be used to create the key.

 After the document is created, the user must retrieve the document's data from the issuer and store it in the DocumentManager using the storeIssuedDocument method.